 1 box No-Sugar-Needed fruit pectin by Ball

 Chop peppers finely and remove seeds.
 Put peppers and vinegar in pot and stir in pectin.
 Bring to a boil and boil for 3-4 minutes.
 Next stir in sugar.
 Keep stirring and bring to a full boil again for another 3 – 4 minutes.
-Add dye if color is weak and then pour into your hot, sterilized jars, seal as normal and process in water bath for 10 minutes.
+Add dye here if you want to use it and then pour into your hot, sterilized jars, seal as normal and process in water bath for 10 minutes.

 If you have not canned before here is a great educational site on how to can Pepper Jelly, how to water bath process, and how to sterilize your jars!

-Now if you get jelly that doesn’t set firm enough, fear not its excellent to cook your meat in, Brings chicken or pork in the crock pot to a whole new level.
-You can do the same with jelly that got a little to thick, use on meat as BBQ sauce to grill with and try again!
-I didn’t have any problems with these recipes setting.
-Only problem I had was keeping everyone out of it so I have some left by the time the holidays get here.
+Now if you try this and you get jelly that doesn’t set firm enough, fear not, its excellent to cook your meat in, Brings chicken or pork in the crock pot to a whole new level.
+So don’t throw it out!
+You can do the same with jelly that got a little too thick, use it on meat as BBQ sauce to brush on it as you grill its not a loss, and try again!
+Now I didn’t have any problems with these recipes setting, they were quick to cook and worked every time I made.
+The only problem I had was keeping everyone out of it so I had some left by the time the holidays got here.